smartswap-org/simulator/theoric.md

 - 2020-01-01 to 2020-01-04
 - 2020-01-01 to 2020-01-05

-If a buy position is detected on SOLANA during the frame 2020-01-01 to 2020-01-02, it will insert this position into the database: `positions = {"Solana": position_details}`.
+If a buy position is detected on Solana Crypto during the frame 2020-01-01 to 2020-01-02, it will insert this position into the database: `positions = {"Solana": position_details}`.
+It will be considered as a current position, so you will have buy_date, buy_price, ...
+But no any infos about sell date and sell price.

 Only buy positions are stored.
 To detect a sell position, if a specific buy index is present in the frame 2020-01-01 to 2020-01-02 but absent in the subsequent frame 2020-01-01 to 2020-01-03, it is concluded that the position has been sold.